Opera and Musical productions

 The Gaiety Theatre is a theatre on South King Street in Dublin, Ireland, off Grafton Street and close to St. Stephen’s Green.
 It specialises in operatic and musical productions, with occasional dramatic shows.

-It definitely wort’s paying a visit when you are staying in Dublin Citi Hotel and it is just 10 minutes away.
+It is definitely worth paying a visit when you are staying in Dublin Citi Hotel and it is just 10 minutes away.

 The Grand Old Lady of South King Street